Master degree projects in biology

 Towards the end

-- The degree project should be written as a scientific report.
+- The degree project should be written like a scientific report.
 The report should include a scientific abstract in English.
 Choose a journal and consult its ”Instructions for authors” through the journal´s web site.
-Follow the design of that journal throughout the report; e.g. how to handle references, report statistical results and so on.
-For advice see “Instructions for project reports” (pdf; 76 kB).
+Follow the design of that journal throughout the report; how to handle references, report statistical results and so on.
+For advice see “Instructions for project reports” (pdf, 198 kB, new tab).

 - Plagiarism.
 You are not allowed to present someone else’s work, such as text, figures, or results, without giving proper reference.
 This also applies to material you find on the Internet.
-Therefore make sure that you use citations in a correct way.
+Therefore make sure that you correctly use citations.
 You may of course refer to the work of others, but you need to re-write it in your own words and refer to the source of information in a correct way.
 Read more at the Lund University Library website and discuss with your supervisor if you are unsure.

 - Write a popular science summary of your project.
-Write it in English or in Swedish.
+Write it in English or Swedish.
 Let a friend or a fellow master student read and give feedback.
 Your popular science summary must be approved by your supervisor before the examination.
-You can find guidelines for this summary here (doc; 34 kB).
+You can find guidelines for this summary here (docx, 25 kB).
 Hand in the popular science summary to the examiner and opponent together with the report.

 - At the same time, send your popular summary to your coordinator.